marcoittihg/PThreadTaskSystem/Doc/TaskSystemDOC.md

 ### Task
 A *Task* is the base element of a Graph, contain a function to be executed when all its incoming dependencies are satisfied and a dummy flag that is True if the task is not intended to execute code.
-The Task should be a dummy Task if its purpose is just to lower the number of dependencies of the Graph.
+The Task should be a dummy Task if do not execute code and its purpose is just to lower the number of dependencies of the Graph.

 #### Constructors: